ilyas-elmi/IDS-IPS-Simulation/docs/snort-configuration.md

 ```

 ## Step 2: Install Required Dependencies
-nstall all the necessary tools and libraries for building and running Snort.
+Install all the necessary tools and libraries for building and running Snort.
 This includes compilers and dependencies that will be needed throughout the installation process:
 ```bash
 sudo yum install -y gcc gcc-c++ libpcap libpcap-devel pcre pcre-devel bison flex zlib zlib-devel make wget
 ```